-If you grew up going to public school in America, or love Leo then Fitzgerald should be a familiar name to you.
+If you grew up going to public school in America, or love Leo, then Fitzgerald should be familiar.
 But that was Gatsby, most people don’t know Dick Diver.

 I myself had never read any Fitzgerald besides Gatsby until now.
 But this was at the library and I read a quote on Pinterest about enriching yourself so here we are.
 And what a bizarre place to be.
 Fitzgerald is an exceptional writer (wow Allison, real original) but it was the story I had some issues with.
 And by some, I mean many.